EnterpriseDB/repmgr/autofailover_quick_setup.rst

   promote_command='promote_command.sh'
   follow_command='repmgr standby follow -f /etc/repmgr/repmgr.conf'

+**cluster**
-* *cluster* is the name of the current replication.
+    is the name of the current replication.
+**node**
-* *node* is the number of the current node (1, 2 or 3 in the current example).
+    is the number of the current node (1, 2 or 3 in the current example).
+**node_name**
-* *node_name* is an identifier for every node.
+    is an identifier for every node.
+**conninfo**
-* *conninfo* is used to connect to the local PostgreSQL server (where the configuration file is) from any node.
+    is used to connect to the local PostgreSQL server (where the configuration file is) from any node.
 In the witness server configuration it is needed to add a 'port=5499' to the conninfo.
+**master_response_timeout**
-* *master_response_timeout* is the maximum amount of time we are going to wait before deciding the master has died and start failover procedure.
+    is the maximum amount of time we are going to wait before deciding the master has died and start failover procedure.
+**reconnect_attempts**
-* *reconnect_attempts* is the number of times we will try to reconnect to master after a failure has been detected and before start failover procedure.
+    is the number of times we will try to reconnect to master after a failure has been detected and before start failover procedure.
+**reconnect_interval**
-* *reconnect_interval* is the amount of time between retries to reconnect to master after a failure has been detected and before start failover procedure.
+    is the amount of time between retries to reconnect to master after a failure has been detected and before start failover procedure.
+**failover**
-* *failover* configure behavior : *manual* or *automatic*.
+    configure behavior: *manual* or *automatic*.
+**promote_command**
-* *promote_command* the command executed to do the failover (including the PostgreSQL failover itself).
+    the command executed to do the failover (including the PostgreSQL failover itself).
 The command must return 0 on success.
+**follow_command**
-* *follow_command* the command executed to address the current standby to another Master.
+    the command executed to address the current standby to another Master.
 The command must return 0 on success.

 Register Master and Standby
 ---------------------------